NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 During the setup process, you are creating a separate "home directory" inside the **project area**.
 You use this location for things that you don't collaborate with people on.
-If it is a collaborative project, that is, other people on abel will also use it, you use directories at the top level.
+If it is a collaborative project, that is, other people on SAGA will also use it, you use directories at the top level.